VinPal5554/Weather-App/README.md

 # Weather-App

-This is a simple weather app that fetches weather data using the OpenWeatherMap API.
-This includes temperature, weather conditions, and wind speed.
-It uses a GUI via the Tkinter library.
+A simple weather forecasting application built using Vue.js for the frontend and Flask for the backend.
+This app fetches real-time weather data from the OpenWeatherMap API and displays it to the user.

 # Features
-- Fetches weather data for different cities
+- Real-time weather data: Fetches current weather details (temperature, description, humidity, wind speed) for any city
-- Displays conditions such as temperature, windspeed, and humidity
+- Responsive UI: Built with Vue.js and styled using Tailwind CSS
-- Error handling (Invalid city, timeout, invalid API, lost connection, etc)
+- Backend API: The backend is built with Flask and handles requests to the OpenWeatherMap API

 # Installation steps
 **Clone the repository:**